rvm-sh/rvm/README.md

 ## Goals
 Current goal is to manage pnpm, npm, node, yarn, bun and other js runtimes / frameworks / compilers but hopefully will include other programming language such as python and rust.

+## Shell compliance
+Currently only tested on Bash on Linux.
+However the goal of the project is to support all major shells on Linux, MacOS, and Windows.
+Code is not POSIX compliant

 Primary principles:
  - Monolithic - rvm manages everything instead of modular plugins
  - Multi-language - aim to support multiple languages, such as python and rust